Kuldeep-Dilliwar/android-full-hardware-access-without-root/README.md

 termux-usb -r -E -e ./run_scanner.sh /dev/bus/usb/001/002
 ```
 download the cloud ubuntu image around 550MB, `(alpine didn't work for some cases where proprietary drivers compiled for glibc and alpine use musl)`
-also If you wanna save time you can forge this img in github actions with the libs/software/drivers you want it will save your time in termux you just boot via qemu and start using your hardware.
+also If you wanna save time you can forge this img in github actions with the libs/software/drivers you want it will save your time in termux you just boot via qemu and start using your hardware, but note if you forge in github it will also increases the size of image drastically like 550MB to 2GB or 4GB.
 ```
 wget https://cloud-images.ubuntu.com/releases/noble/release/ubuntu-24.04-server-cloudimg-arm64.img
 ```